josh-hemphill/subslate/README.md

 # subslate

-A configurable template string replacement
+A configurable template string replacement library for Node.js and Deno

 <br />